 Once you know what you’ll need and have some general suggestions in mind, it’s time to talk to your administration and co-workers.
-Because teacher schedules don’t usually have much flexibility built in, you’re going to need support to fit in several pumping breaks each school day.
-Even in the most supportive situations, it can be hard to provide classroom coverage, and since your school probably isn’t legally required to accommodate you, you’ll need to rely on goodwill from time to time.
-(That’s what teacher besties are for, right?)
+Because teacher schedules aren’t particularly flexible, you’ll need support to fit in several pumping breaks each school day.

 It’s important that you don’t hesitate to address this issue.
 Some women worry that expressing milk is too private or embarrassing to talk about with others, especially men.
 Bear in mind that what you’re doing is natural and healthy, and don’t be afraid to talk about it openly.
 In fact, the more we talk about, the more comfortable people will become with the topic.
 What better place than a school to help educate others?

 Know that pumping at school requires significant prep and logistical work.
 It can take some finagling to find a rhythm that works—and just when you find it, you’ll inevitably launch into standardized testing where no two days are the same.
 But knowing your rights can help make you confident in the choice you’re making for yourself and your baby.

 If your right to pump at work has been violated or if you’ve experienced retaliation for asserting your rights, you may be able to file a lawsuit under the Fair Labor Standards Act (FLSA).
 You can also ask questions or file a complaint in person at any U.S. Department of Labor Wage and Hour Office or by phone using their toll-free help line at 1-866-4USWAGE.
 If you are deaf, hard of hearing, or have a speech disability, please dial 7-1-1 to access telecommunications relay services.